-The maximum Pell grant award in the 2023-24 Award Year is \$7,395.00.
+The maximum Pell grant award in the 2024-25 Award Year is \$7,395.00.
 The University may require additional information such as completion of verification forms and other information to resolve any issues or conflicting information.
 If the University collects additional information that affects Title IV eligibility, it will take the information into account when awarding Title IV aid.

-The amount of a student's Pell Grant award depends on the EFC and the credits to be attended during a term.
-The University defines 12 or more quarter credits per term as full time, 10 to 11.5 as three-quarter time, 7.5 to 9.5 as half time, and 2.5 to 7 as less than half time.
-Students are required to file a FAFSA every award year, and in no award year may a student receive more than a full scheduled award.
+The amount of a student's Pell Grant award depends on the SAI and the credits to be attended during a term.
+Students are required to file a FAFSA every award year, and in no award year may a student receive more than 150% a full scheduled award.
 Please refer to the section on verification for ISIR's selected for verification and the requirements for receiving funds.